 Ensuring impact over time: buffers, permanence & risk mitigation

-1. Permanence is managed through the system, not assumed
+1. Permanence is actively managed over time

 -

-Monitoring reports (survival rates, health, growth)
+Annual monitoring reports (survival rates, health, growth)

 -